Seeing Wildlife in Denali National Park

 Denali National Park in Alaska’s interior is home to many beautiful things—snow-capped mountains teeming with glaciers, wildflower-saturated valleys, vast tundra, and North America’s highest mountain.
 For many visitors, the opportunity to see once-in-a-lifetime wildlife is the highlight of their trip.

 I was fortunate enough to work three summer seasons in Denali National Park.
-I was lucky enough to see all the wildlife on the following list while exploring Denali’s 91-mile-long park road and backcountry.
+And I was lucky enough to see all the wildlife on the following list while exploring Denali’s 91-mile-long park road and backcountry.
 Wildlife sightings can never be guaranteed.
-However, I’ve compiled a list of the ten wishlist wildlife sightings in Denali National Park.
+However, I’ve compiled a list of the ten most sought after wildlife sightings in Denali National Park.

 First, book a ticket on the green “shuttle” buses to Wonder Lake, which is 85 miles on the Denali park road.
 The tan tour buses cost more and don’t go as far into the park.
 Speaking from experience, the shuttle bus drivers give as good of a tour as the tour bus drivers.
 Many drivers drive both shuttle and tour routes.
 All buses will stop when wildlife is spotted, and most drivers are experts at spotting animals.